-3.2.2.
-Participants.
+3.2.2 Participants

 Of the 154 children that participated in the matched-guise experiment, 116 children (54 Danish and 64 Swedish) participated in the word recognition experiment.
 Mean age and number of participants per grade and L1 are shown in Table 3.
-Apart from the Danish 7-graders, who consisted of 9 subjects, all groups contained at least 10 participants.
+Apart from the 9 Danish 7th-graders, all other groups contained at least 10 participants.

+3.2.3 Procedure

-3.2.3.
-Procedure.
-The intelligibility experiment was conducted after the matched-guise experiment.
+The intelligibility experiment followed the matched-guise experiment.
 All children were tested individually and were presented with the 50 auditory stimuli in a picture-pointing task.
 The children were seated in front of a touch screen (LG L1510SF).
-Before the experiment started, the children were familiarised with the task through a short training session.
+Before the experiment started, the children were familiarized with the task through a short training session.
 The demo version of the experiment consisted of two trials with stimuli in the children's native language, followed by one trial with a stimulus in the test language.
 Four pictures per stimulus were presented on the touch screen and remained on the screen until the participants touched the screen or for 10 000 ms. The children were instructed to point to the picture that best corresponded to the stimulus.
 Before the word-recognition experiment started, it was ensured that the children had understood the task, and, if necessary, further instructions were given.
 The auditory presentation of the stimuli was random, but every stimulus was presented together with the same set of four pictures across sessions and across languages.